IBMDevConnect/publiccloudsolutionsworkshop/Lab5-Scalable web application on Kubernetes/Volume/README.md

           claimName: wp-pv-claim
 ```

-## Create a kustomization.yaml with a Secret generator
+## 4. Create a kustomization.yaml with a Secret generator

 We will need a secret to store the password for mysql .
 Create a kustomization file which will create secret file and other deployments

-create Kustomization.yaml using command
+Create Kustomization.yaml using command
 ``` cat <<EOF >>./kustomization.yaml``` and paste content below

 Provide the password of you choice. and make sure name of the deplyment file under resource tag are correct.
 In the last line write EOF and come out of editing

 ``` console
-> secretGenerator:
+secretGenerator:
-> - name: mysql-pass
+- name: mysql-pass
->  literals:
+  literals:
->  - password=YOUR_PASSWORD
+  - password=YOUR_PASSWORD
->  resources:
+resources:
->  - mysql-deployment.yaml
+  - mysql-deployment.yaml
->  - wordpress-deployment.yaml
+  - wordpress-deployment.yaml
 > EOF

 ```